HPAI-BSC/prompt_engine/README.md

 # prompt_engine: Evaluate your model using advanced prompt strategies

 This repository serves as a comprehensive platform for evaluating large language models (LLMs) utilizing diverse prompt engineering techniques aimed at enhancing performance on medical benchmarks.
 Our goal is to explore how prompt engineering impact LLMs' accuracy, reliability, and overall usefulness in addressing complex medical scenarios.
+This repo was first created to support the [Aloe](https://huggingface.co/HPAI-BSC/Llama3-Aloe-8B-Alpha) model.

 Central to our investigation were efforts to exploit the inherent reasoning capabilities of LLMs by employing sophisticated prompt engineering approaches towards medical applications.
 Among the techniques adopted include:
 - **Self-Consistency Chain-of-Thought (SC-CoT)**: An iterative process wherein the LLM generates plausible explanations supporting each proposed solution before settling on a final answer.
 By encouraging systematic thinking, SC-CoT helps enhance both the confidence and veracity of generated responses.